osmose-engineering/implicitus/docs/api_reference.md

 - `raw_std_edge_limit` – caps the standard deviation of edge lengths.
 If the initial polygon exceeds this value the function resamples once before dropping the seed.
+- `neighbor_variance_limit` – when the variance of distances from a seed to its medial neighbors exceeds this threshold the algorithm generates an additional set of medial points before resampling.

 Any cell exceeding these thresholds after the retry is omitted and reported as failed.